-Meditation for Self-Love: Teachings and Guided Meditation Script
+Meditation for Self-Love: Teachings, Videos, and Guided Meditation Script

 Self-love—to feel, honor, and appreciate our own goodness—is among the most beautiful and powerful things there is.
 We are always worthy of self-love, but because of the difficulties of life, we may struggle to find it.
 Fortunately, meditation can help.

 In this article, we will explore self-love meditation.
 We will first share simple meditation teachings on being kind and caring toward ourselves.
-Then, based on those teachings, we will share a detailed guided meditation for self-love that you can use to immerse yourself directly.
+Then, based on those teachings, we will share a detailed guided meditation for self-love that you can use to immerse yourself directly, as well as four self-love meditation videos for further exploration.
 Let’s get started!

 Self-Love Meditation: Learn to Love Yourself